(A) This rule describes the responsibilities of the administrative agency.

 (4) To the extent possible, verify relevant eligibility criteria using electronic records available through the electronic eligibility system.
 Where electronic verification is not available, or electronic verification data conflicts with the individual's attestation, request verifications as set out in rule 5160:1-2-10 of the Administrative Code.

-(5) If the administrative agency is unable to verify an eligibility criteria through electronic sources, the administrative agency will provide a written (electronic or on paper) request for the necessary information or verification documents.
+(5) When the administrative agency is unable to verify an eligibility criteria through electronic sources, the administrative agency will provide a written (electronic or on paper) request for the necessary information or verification documents.

-(a) The written request must:
+(a) The written request shall:

 (ii) Inform the individual that any delay in providing requested information or documents will delay the determination of an individual's eligibility; and